GregUtas/robust-services-core/CONTRIBUTING.md

-`enhancement` | a capability that should be added `help wanted` | an issue where collaboration is especially sought `invalid/declined` | will not be implemented `question` | something that should probably go in a FAQ `1` | a day's effort once reasonably familiar with the software `2` | several day's effort once reasonably familiar with the software `3` | around a week's effort once reasonably familiar with the software
+`enhancement` | a capability that should be added `help wanted` | an issue where collaboration is especially sought `invalid/declined` | will not be implemented `question` | something that should be added to a FAQ `1` | a day's effort once reasonably familiar with the software `2` | several day's effort once reasonably familiar with the software `3` | around a week's effort once reasonably familiar with the software